rosedu/techblog/_posts/2013-03-18-git-is-the-answer-1.md

     mkdir ~/projects/troscot.git
     git init ~/projects/troscot.git

 The first thing you add in a repository is a `.gitignore` file stating the files you wish to ignore.
-Such a sample file is [razvand-snippets][here].
+Such a sample file is [here][razvand-snippets].

 You just create the `.gitignore` file in the repository root and then add it to the repository: